Shivakumarcr7/Shivakumarcr7/README.md

 🌟 Hi, I'm Shivakumar Gouda S Patil
-AI & IoT Engineer · Robotics Developer · Computer Vision Enthusiast
+AI & IoT Engineer • Robotics Dev • CV Enthusiast

-I build systems that sense, think, and move — from gesture-controlled robots to emotion-aware smart devices and IoT automation.
+I build machines that sense, think, and sometimes behave better than humans 🤖✨ From gesture robots to emotion-aware systems — if it moves, detects, or automates, I’m probably building it.
-I love turning ideas into real-world intelligent machines.

 📍 Mysore, India
 📧 patilshivakumarcr7@gmail.com

 🔗 Connect With Me

+(I’m friendlier than my robots 😄)

 🧠 About Me

-⚙️ I create smart robots and automation systems
+⚙️ I make robots that listen to gestures, faces… and occasionally to me.

-🧠 I work with AI, computer vision, deep learning, and embedded systems
+🧠 I enjoy breaking things with AI and then fixing them with AI.

-🔌 I love building things that interact with the real world
+🔌 If it has wires, sensors, or a microcontroller — I’m in.

-✨ Robotics + AI + IoT = My playground
+✨ Robotics + AI + IoT = my natural habitat.

 🎓 Education

-B.E – Artificial Intelligence & Machine Learning (AIML)
+B.E – AIML
-PES College of Engineering, Mandya (2022 – Present)
+PES College of Engineering, Mandya

-💻 Tech Stack
+(2022 – Present, still surviving 😄)
 ## 💻 Tech Stack:

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)